breakin/snestistics/docs/tutorial-intro.md

 ![Text Writer](/images/tutorial-3/intro_text.png)

-Taking a peek at the VRAM contents this time we discover that a 16x16 pixel Hiragana font is used, with some Katakana thrown in for good measure.
+Taking a peek at the VRAM contents this time we discover that a 16x16 pixel font is used, featuring a [Hiragana](https://en.wikipedia.org/wiki/Hiragana) subset with some [Katakana](https://en.wikipedia.org/wiki/Katakana) thrown in for good measure.

 ![Text Writer BG3 Tiles](/images/tutorial-3/intro_text_bg3_tiles.png)